adolfo-trocoli/OSfooler-ng/README.md

 ![Version: 2.0](https://img.shields.io/badge/version-2.0-blue.svg)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-blue.svg)](https://GitHub.com/segofensiva/OSfooler-ng/graphs/commit-activity)

-An outsider has the capability to discover general information, such as which operating system a host is running, by searching for default stack parameters, ambiguities in IETF RFCs or non-compliant TCP/IP implementations in responses to malformed requests.
-By pinpointing the exact OS of a host, an attacker can launch an educated and precise attack against a target machine.
+An outsider can discover general information, such as which operating system a host is running, by checking default stack parameters, ambiguities in IETF RFCs, or non-compliant TCP/IP implementations in responses to malformed requests.
+By identifying the exact OS of a host, an attacker can launch a targeted and precise attack.

 There are lot of reasons to hide your OS to the entire world:
  * Revealing your OS makes things easier to find and successfully run an exploit against any of your devices.